stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Cloudflare are quite the hypocrites when it comes to transparency and free speech.
+If you say anything they don't like about their lack of enforcement of their own policies, they ban or block you." by @[phyzonloop](https://twitter.com/phyzonloop/status/1133355175056424960)

 "I cannot access the website, it just keeps saying there is an error between Cloudflare and origin web server timed out" by @[RBNTWRK](https://twitter.com/RBNTWRK/status/1132293336478507009)

 "Ever since web server admins happily signed up for cloudflare, over 70% of all HTTPS traffic is effectively MITM'ed as far as the browser user is concerned." by @[modrobert](https://twitter.com/modrobert/status/1132193371949273095)